fsmb/api-docs/docs/authentication.md

 # Authentication

-APIs typically require authentication before they can be used.
+FSMB APIs require authentication before they can be used.
 Authentication helps identify the caller for security, auditing and data retrieval purposes.
-There are different ways to authenticat a client ranging from basic user name and password combinations to client certificates.
+FSMB APIs use [OAuth2](https://oauth.net/2/) client credentials for authentication.

 - [OAuth2](#oauth2)
   - [Client Credentials](#client-credentials)